Net neutrality law to take effect in California after judge deals blow to telecom industry

 “The judge found, as I’ve long argued, that an agency that says it has no power to regulate, it has no power to tell others they can’t regulate,” she said.

-The four trade groups that had filed the lawsuit — the American Cable Association, CTIA, the National Cable and Telecommunications Association, and USTelecom — said Tuesday they “will review the court’s opinion before deciding on next steps,” signaling a potential appeal on the horizon.
-An appeal could again forestall enforcement of California’s rules.
+The four trade groups that had filed the lawsuit — the American Cable Association, CTIA, the National Cable and Telecommunications Association, and USTelecom — said Tuesday they “will review the court’s opinion before deciding on next steps,” signaling a potential appeal that could again forestall enforcement of California’s rules.

 “A state-by-state approach to Internet regulation will confuse consumers and deter innovation, just as the importance of broadband for all has never been more apparent,” they said in a joint statement.
 “We agree with the Court that a piecemeal approach is untenable and that Congress should codify rules for an open Internet.”

-The California attorney general’s office did not respond immediately to a request for comment.
+The California Attorney General’s Office did not respond immediately to a request for comment.
 Jessica Rosenworcel, the new acting Democratic chairwoman of the Federal Communications Commission, hailed the decision in a tweet.

 The ruling Tuesday injects new legal and political energy into one of the most intractable debates in Internet policy.
 State lawmakers across the country had been eyeing the California case for years, hoping a legal resolution in the state’s favor might open the door for them to try to craft their own open-Internet rules without facing a similar legal threat.

-“This is a huge victory for net neutrality, and bodes well for other states that have adopted net neutrality requirements,” said Andrew Jay Schwartzman, the senior counselor to the Benton Institute for Broadband & Society, which had filed an amicus brief in support of California’s rules.
+“This is a huge victory for net neutrality and bodes well for other states that have adopted net neutrality requirements,” said Andrew Jay Schwartzman, senior counselor to the Benton Institute for Broadband & Society, which had filed an amicus brief in support of California’s rules.

 The Biden administration faces pressure to restore tough, national net neutrality rules.
-But the Federal Communications Commission is currently deadlocked at two Democrats and two Republicans, a political composition that makes it nearly impossible for regulators to resolve the fight until the president nominates, and the Senate confirms, another Democratic member.
+But the Federal Communications Commission is deadlocked at two Democrats and two Republicans, a political composition that makes it nearly impossible for regulators to resolve the fight until the president nominates and the Senate confirms another Democratic member.